monolyth-php/cliff/README.md

 ```

-## Error reporting
+## Documentation, help and error reporting
-Via reflection, the doccomments of both the class and the `__invoke` method are
+Via reflection, the doccomments of the class, the `__invoke` method and the
-utilised.
+options properties are utilised.

 Use the doccomment of the class to describe general usage.
 This is akin to
 calling common Unix commands with the `-h[elp]` flag.

-This message is shown
+Use the doccomment of your `__invoke` method to described which arguments the
-whenever the command is called with any required argument is missing.
+command expects.
+This message is shown when any required argument is missing.

-The doccomment of the `__invoke` method is shown whenever it returns a non-zero
-value.
+Use the doccomment of any option property for detailed help when it is passed as
+a value to the `-h` or `--help` options.
+This option is defined on the `Command`
+baseclass.
+You _can_ override it in your own command, but it is handled in the
+base constructor (which you probably don't want to override...).

-If the `__invoke` method throws any uncaught exception, its message instead is
+If the `__invoke` method throws any uncaught exception, its message is shown
-shown (with helpful details if you're using `Monolyth\Envy`).
+and a non-zero exit status is returned.
+Note that exit status 1 is reserved for
+when required arguments are missing.